LOGiCS-Project/swri-simple-uam-pipeline/docs/setup/corpus.md

   The default options connect to a stub server running on the same machine.

-- *(Optional)* If you're connecting to a corpus database not running on the current machine then update `<config-dir>/craidl.conf.yaml`.
+- *(Optional)* If you're connecting to a corpus database not running on the current machine then create or update `<config-dir>/craidl.conf.yaml`.
-    - Set `server_host` to `<corpus-db-ip>`.
+    - Set `server_host` to `<corpus-db.ip>`.
-    - Set `server_port` to `<corpus-db-port>`.
+    - Set `server_port` to `<corpus-db.port>`.

 ### Generate Static Corpus {#generate-run}

-- Ensure the server at `<corpus-db-ip>` is currently running.
+- Ensure the server at `<corpus-db.ip>` is currently running.
 - Generate the static corpus from that server.
   ```bash
   pdm run craidl static-corpus.generate
   ```

-With default settings the corpus generation and the stub server can hang intermittently, so the generation command periodically saves its progress.
+!!! note ""
+    The stub server seems to hang when out of memory or CPU, halting the serialization process.

+    To mitigate this the generation process periodically saves the serialized component data and skips re-downloading saved data.
+    By default every cluster of 50 components is saved to disk.

     Just rerun the command (with the same settings) and it will resume generating the corpus from the last saved cluster of components.

 **See the section on [using Craidl](../usage/Craidl) for information on how to use the generated static corpus...**